open/close all folders

 - Mighty Glacier: Starts as a Knight.
 However, Sully's influence and modifiers will lean her closer to a Lightning Bruiser.

-- More Deadly Than The Male: Besides Gerome, Kjelle is shown to surpass all of the second generation men in both strength and fighting ability.
-Can lead to Gameplay and Story Segregation as a result, as seen above.
+- More Deadly Than the Male: Besides Gerome, Kjelle's interactions with the second generation men usually showcase how she surpasses them in both strength and fighting ability.

 "This will do it!"